-EU SUSTAINABLE FINANCE L DISCLUSURE REGULATION - - PICTET GROUP Water supply; sewerage; waste management and remediation activities Construction Wholesale and retail trade; repair of motor vehicles and motorcycles Transporting and storage 0 29 0 0 Data Coverage on eligible assets <1% Data Coverage on eligible assets 1% Data Coverage on eligible assets 3% Data Coverage Actions planned As part of our Climate Action Plan, we have committed to reducing our own scope 1 and 2 emissions at operational level and, critically, to steadily increasing the proportion of our investee companies/third party managers with specific science-based targets (to mitigate climate change) to 40% by 2025, 60% by 2030 and 100% by 2040.
-In 2024, we plan to continue our efforts to engage Real estate activities 72 1 on eligible assets 1% Data Coverage on eligible assets 3% with issuers and third party fund managers across our investment portfolios to encourage them to set science-based targets, grow and launch new investment solutions that foster the low-carbon transition, and motivate other stakeholders join the net-zero transition.
+EU 505TAINABLE I INANCE DISCLOSURE REGULATION PICTET GROUP Manufacturing 1 2 78 Data Coverage on eligible assets 36% we want to focus on during our engagement dialogues.
+Electricity, gas, steam and 4 5 11 Data Coverage Our engagements with fossil fuel companies air conditioning supply + 5 on eligible illustrate our active involvement in various 0 · · · · · · · · · · · · · · · · · · · assets 2% areas, including coal asset phase-down, "Say Water supply; sewerage; 1 1 2 Data Coverage on Climate" initiatives, carbon offset waste management and on eligible disclosures, and methane emissions reduction. remediation activities assets <1% Through consistent communication, voting Construction 0 0 0 Data Coverage actions, and collaborative efforts, we strive to on eligible hold these companies accountable and drive assets 1% meaningful progress towards their climate Wholesale and retail trade; 0 29 0 Data Coverage goals.
+Given its systemic nature, climate risk repair of motor vehicles on eligible exposure goes beyond the fossil fuel sector to and motorcycles assets 3% touch every industry in our global economy.
+Transporting and storage 2 2 1 Data Coverage Our engagement has focused on three key on eligible areas: adopting Science-Based Targets (SBTi), assets 1% implementing internal carbon pricing and Real estate activities 0 72 1 Data Coverage linking executive remuneration to climate on eligible goals. assets 2% 0 Actions planned As part of our Climate Action Plan, we have committed to reducing our own scope 1 and 2 emissions at operational level and, critically, to steadily increase the proportion of our investee companies/third party managers with science-based targets (to mitigate climate change) to 40% by 2025, 60% by 2030 and 100% by 2040.
+At the end of 2024, we were on track to meet our 2025 target.

+EU SUSTAINABLE FINANCE DISCLOSURE REGULATION PICTET GROUP In 2025, we will continue to engage with issuers across our investment portfolios to encourage them to set science-based targets, grow and launch new investment solutions that foster the low-carbon transition, and motivate other stakeholders to commit to the net-zero transition in line with science.
 Biodiversity 7.
-Activities negatively affecting biodiversity- sensitive areas Share of investments in investee companies with sites/operations located in or near to biodiversity-sensitive areas where activities of those investee companies negatively affect those areas (%) 13%6 23% Data Coverage on eligible assets 86% Exclusions Our responsible investing strategies exclude companies: with a significant proportion of activities or products that are harmful to biodiversity (e.g. Pesticides production or retail if revenue are &gt; 10%) in severe breach of UN Global Compact Principles and OECD Guidelines for Multinationals, including severe biodiversity losses.
+Activities negatively affecting biodiversity- sensitive areas Share of investments in investee companies with sites/operations located in or near to biodiversity-sensitive areas where activities of those investee companies negatively affect those areas (%) 6% 13% 23% Data Coverage on eligible assets 89% ExclusionsOur Responsible Investing strategies exclude companies:- with a significant proportion of activities or products that are harmful to biodiversity (e.g. pesticides production or retail if revenue are > 10%)- in severe breach of UN Global Compact Principles and OECD Guidelines for Multinationals, including severe biodiversity losses.Active OwnershipIn 2022 we initiated our strategic Group Engagement Focus programme which includes the priority topics of biodiversity and deforestation.Where relevant, we used proxy voting to reinforce our engagement activity on biodiversity and deforestation, either by supporting shareholder resolutions or by